BryanNilsen/Testing-With-Jest/README.md

 ```

 5. Check your terminal to see how you did.

    ![subtract fail](./images/add-subtract-pass.png)

 Ideas for things to test:

+- write some more calculation functions; e.g. multiply, divide, etc.
-if items exist in an array
+- if items exist in an array
-keys/values on an object
+- keys/values on an object
-string representations
+- string representations